 The Department strongly recommends students tailor their academic program, as well as supporting coursework, to their interests and career goals in consultation with an advisor.
-Students interested in satisfying the Economics requirement for the IR major by taking ECON 360 should take ECON 200 Microeconomics and ECON 210 Macroeconomics.
-For those students, these two economics courses are required as prerequisites for ECON 360.
-Moreover, we encourage students to pursue additional foreign language training beyond the College's basic foreign language requirement and to complement the major by taking relevant courses in Sociology, Anthropology, and/or Religion.
+Moreover, we encourage students to pursue additional foreign language training beyond the College's basic foreign language requirement and to complement the major by taking relevant courses in Sociology, Anthropology and/or Religion.

 The Senior Capstone Experience for the International Relations major consists of the successful completion of POLI 497 Senior Research Seminar.
-The grade for the Senior Capstone Experience is based to a great degree on the grade in POLI 497 Senior Research Seminar.
+The grade for the Senior Capstone Experience is based on the grade in POLI 497 Senior Research Seminar.